-Other fixes

-A number of additional issues are addressed in the attached modified draft text.
+A number of previously unidentified issues are addressed in the attached modified draft text.
 The changes are believed to be consistent with previously agreed design intent.
+Addressed issues include:

 Samples pY[ −1 ][ y ] may be needed in equations (370) and (371).
-However, no value is assigned to them if numSampL is 0 and availL is TRUE.
-This is corrected as in the section above;
+However, no value is assigned to them if numSampL is 0 and availL is TRUE;

 Samples pY[ x ][ −1] may be needed in equation (370).
-However, no value is assigned to them if numSampT is 0 and availT is TRUE.
-This is corrected as in the section above;
+However, no value is assigned to them if numSampT is 0 and availT is TRUE;

 sps_chroma_vertical_collocated_flag may be equal to 0 only when the chroma format is 4:2:0.
 The filter F4 is used only when sps_chroma_vertical_collocated_flag is 0.
 Defining F4 for chroma formats other than 4:2:0 is unnecessary.
 Such unnecessary definition is removed;

 Horizontal filtering when the chroma format is 4:2:2 is correctly defined;

+The luma locations used to derive numTopRight and numLeftBelow are corrected to include consideration for SubWidthC and SubHeightC; and

-Various fixes found in other input contributions such as JVET-R0314 and JVET-R0452 are included.
+Various fixes found in other input contributions such as JVET-R0314, JVET-R0356, JVET-R0375 and JVET-R0452 are included.

 Regarding the 4:2:2 case, it should be noted that the VTM software appears to incorrectly set sps_chroma_vertical_collocated_flag to 0 but nevertheless correctly applies a (1 2 1) horizontal filter on luma samples.
 When correcting the flag value to 1, filter definitions should be updated in VTM (in accordance to the text changes listed above).